 - The ability to grow with your business.
 As your business grows, your CRM should grow with it.
 Choose one that won’t limit your growth and that doesn’t charge extra fees for more users or contacts.

-How much does a CRM plugin cost on WordPress?
+How much does a WordPress CRM plugin cost?

 Pricing and fee structures vary pretty widely across CRM plugins.
 Some are free and others are paid.
 Some charge monthly while others charge annually.
 And some add fees for additional users, contacts, or add-ons.